insightsengineering/teal/README.md

-# Teal: Interactive Exploratory Analysis Environments for the Web
+# Teal: Interactive Exploratory Analysis Shiny Web-Applications

-Active development happens on the `devel` branch, so please contribute to the `devel` branch.
-We use the `master` branch only for R package releases (i.e. versions).
+We are working on a next major version that we expect to release in mid 2019.

+Please read more about teal on our agile-R website at [go.roche.com/agile-R](http://go.roche.com/agile-R).

 *teal* is a shiny-based interactive exploration framework for analyzing clinical trials data. `teal` currently provides a dynamic filtering facility and diverse